 Every claim is different.
 However, in any medical malpractice case, your lawyer will need to establish these elements to ensure that you have a valid malpractice claim:

 Doctors are negligent when they commit something wrong or fail to carry out certain things that other reasonable doctors would have done in similar circumstances.

 For example, most medical errors occur due to these negligent actions:

 All jurisdictions have legal rules that specify deadlines for settling different kinds of injury claims or suing negligent parties.
 When you miss this deadline, you automatically forfeit your legal right to pursue compensation for your losses.
 The medical malpractice statute of limitations can be complex, since the deadline could greatly differ based on a particular case’s circumstances.

 Broadly speaking, these statutes of limitations rules are common:

 Your medical records can serve as evidence to support your medical malpractice claims.
 You should also consider collecting medical records before the occurrence of the malpractice, even if the records are from other medical providers that are not part of your claim.
 If your claim goes to court, your medical records will also be necessary during the discovery process.

-Make sure to write down a list of all the medical providers you have consulted with or treated you as well as the dates of all medical appointments, diagnostic tests, and hospital admissions.
+Make sure to write down a list of all the medical providers you have consulted or have treated you, as well as the dates of all medical appointments, diagnostic tests, and hospital admissions.
 It will be easier for your lawyer to review and gauge the strength of your case if you have this supporting evidence.

 Take note that you are likewise legally entitled to significant compensation for the pain and suffering or emotional distress you’ve had to endure or are still enduring due to a medical error.
 If you’re able, keeping a journal or diary about your experiences could be very helpful to your claim.